 Seabrook Island, SC

 Go big or go home with this oceanfront home on Seabrook Island in South Carolina.
-The huge home sleeps eight people amongst its four bedrooms.
+The huge home sleeps eight people among its four bedrooms.
 It’s directly across from the golf course and you can see the beach, dolphins, and birds from the decks.
 Price is around $870/night.

 Isle of Palms Beach Condo